 HIPAA Covered Entity: A health care provider, health plan, or health care clearinghouse subject to HIPAA as further defined and provided in 45 CFR 160.103.

-HRPP: An Institution’s human research protection program.
+Human Research Protection Program or HRPP: An Institution’s policies, procedures, and oversight mechanisms for addressing human research protections.

 Indemnification Addendum: The SMART IRB Indemnification Addendum attached to the Agreement at Exhibit C.